theoport/verifyme-chrome-extension/README.md

 4. Turn on Developer mode
 5. Click **Load unpacked**
 6. Navigate to the file you unzipped (the directory) und select it
-7. The chrome plugin will show up in your toolbar

-### Enjoy the demo